cmgcds/fastvpinns/docs/_build/html/_sources/_rst/_installation.rst.txt

 Installation
 ============

-The build of the code is currently tested on Python 3.8, 3.9 and 3.10.
-The code is tested on Ubuntu 20.04 and Ubuntu 22.04, refer to `Compatibility-CI <https://github.com/cmgcds/fastvpinns/actions/workflows/integration-tests.yml>`_ page for more details.
+The build of the code is currently tested on Python 3.8, 3.9, 3.10 and 3.11.
+The code is CI tested on enviroinments provided by Github Actions such as `ubuntu-20.04`, `ubuntu-latest`, `macos-latest`,`windows-latest` , refer to `Compatibility-CI <https://github.com/cmgcds/fastvpinns/actions/workflows/integration-tests.yml>`_ page for more details.

 Setting up an Virtual Environment